igr/sexyeditor/doc/Usage.md

 Name is just user-friendly group label.
 Match is semi-column (;) separated list of *wildcard* file patterns that defines which files will be associated with currently selected group.

-## Position and Offest
+## Position and Offset

 Image relative position in editor window.
-Offset is a gap in pixels between image and nearest editor edges.
+Offset is a gap in pixels between image and nearest editors' edge.

 ## Fixed position